SchrodingerZhu/area-exam-survey/writing/main.typ

 addOne arr idx =
   if idx >= len arr
   then arr
-  else let elm = get arr idx in set arr idx (elm + 1)
+  else let elm = get arr idx in addOne (set arr idx (elm + 1)) (idx + 1)
 ```
 For instance, in the above code, the builtin function `set` can be implemented to allocate a new array, copying the original array with the element at the provided index modified.
 The performance issue is immediately apparent.
 Increasing all elements in a linear array becomes a $O(n^2)$ operation with additional penalty on memory management.

+== Solutions to the Aggregate Update Problem
 Many solutions are proposed to workaround such issues.
 One mitigation is to use specially designed functional data structures.
 The intuiation is that the "Aggregate Update Problem" only happens on "Large Objects".
 One can break down the data structure into small pieces thus localize the impact of modifications, creating updated objects with mutation happening on a small subset of the sharded pieces while reusing most unchanged parts that can be easily tracked via few pointers.
 Fingertrees, for example, are typically used as "arrays" in the functional world @algoxy @purely-functional-data-structures.
 One of their variants is adopted into the standard library of Scala with an amortized extra cost that is almost negligible under a wide range of workloads @scala-pr @rrb-vector.

 Efficient drop-in replacements for imperative data structures may not be always available.
 Pointer chasing implied by large object sharding can affect cache friendliness negatively, thus introduces costs that are difficult to be amortized elegantly.
 More importantly, general usability demands researchers to find out a non-intrusive method, such that programmers can write functional programs in simple and productive ways without designing sophisticated ad-hoc algorithms while the compilers can produce well-optimized targets that workaround the "Aggregate Update Problem" automatically.

 @aggregate-problem suggests a multi-leveled solution using both static analysis and runtime support.
 In-place mutations are forbid in functional languages as they may break referential transparency and produce side effects that invalidate the evaluation of other expressions.
 However, it is implied that if a compiler has the knowledge that a mutation will never produce visible side effects#footnote("Strictly speaking, allocations, locality, and other low-level metrics are observable side effects.
 They are ignored in most context including this survey as they do not affect the evaluation."), then the freedom should be granted to utilize such mutations for optimizations.
 A particular example arises when a reference to an object proves to be exclusive.
 If an aggregate object has its last reference being used for a functional update which creates new object with required fields updated without carrying out any access to the old one, then the compiler can infer that the original object is no longer reachable after the operation.
 Utilizing the underlying memory becomes legal as external observers do not care about exact memory locations of objects.

  For an aggregate data structure, the compiler first tries to check statically if an update to such aggregate is operating on its last reference.
 If so, instead of emitting copying, the update can be applied in place as imperative programs.
 Such analysis can be done in a context-sensitive manner, inlining and duplicating code pieces to select more applicable sites.
 Necessary code motions can be combined into the optimization, alternating order of evaluation to achieve maximal in-place updates.
-When all the means above run into a dead end, runtime checking of referece counting can kick in to capture the last opportunity of memory reuse.
+When all the means run into a dead end, runtime checking of referece counting can kick in to capture the last opportunity of memory reuse.

  The simplicity of functional programs contributes to the static analysis.
 It is easy to build a dataflow diagram of values in functional programs, refered as "graph-reduction" in @aggregate-problem.
 For an aggregate type of interest, one can pick up the set of operations that construct and use corresponding objects.
 Arrays, for example, can be produced by its constructors and mutators and used by projections that access member fields.